olsson-group/Flow-VQE/README.md

 pip install -r requirements.txt
 ```

 3. Data Repository: Due to data capacity limitations, the experimental results and trained models are stored in the [a_store_data](https://drive.google.com/drive/folders/1mDTOIzxq2T6BhY_qCFSTw9EszD9fsJdH?usp=sharing).
+(Download it for the warm-start function.)

 ## Quick Start